Behaviour

 • Times of change: new school year, new sibling, house move, family stress

 It's less necessary during calmer periods, which is why holidays often feel easier.
-The demands haven't disappeared; there are just fewer of them, and they come at your child's pace.
 Tooth brushing and getting dressed and all the hard things become more manageable because the bucket isn't already full from six hours of school.

 Combining low demand parenting with other autism strategies

-Low demand parenting works well alongside other strategies rather than replacing them.
+Low demand parenting works well alongside other strategies.
 In our house, it sits alongside collaborative problem-solving for the demands that can't be dropped, sensory diet strategies to reduce the background sensory load, co-regulation during the hard moments, and honest conversations with my daughter about what her body is telling her as we work on her interoception.

 None of these things is a silver bullet.
 All of them together make the difference between a household in crisis and a household that's coping.
 Some days barely coping.
 But coping.